likethesoup/Py-PhotoSort/README.md

 # Py-PhotoSort

 A simple set of python scripts to help organize your photos:
   - photo_organizer.py sorts photos into folders by year and month
-- rename_folders.py renames subfolders within a folder to a standard formatting of YYYY-MM-Month (e.g. 2025-06-June)
+  - rename_folders.py renames subfolders within a folder to a standard formatting

 HOW TO USE: